 In many instances, it will be possible for the above-ground and archaeological findings to be submitted concurrently.
 A PennDOT Section 106 Effect Finding Form has been created to allow an efficient joint finding.
-This form has three parts: a cover sheet, which includes project information (e.g., MPMS#, ER#, Project Title, etc.), space for a project description, the above-ground properties and archaeological project effect findings, CRP signatures, and a SHPO concurrence line; an Archaeological Finding section (Attachment A); and an Above-Ground Properties Finding section (Attachment B).
+This form has three parts: a cover sheet, which includes project information (e.g., MPMS#, ER#, Project Title, etc.), space for a project description, the above-ground properties and archaeological project effect findings, a box to indicate if the form functions also as the early notification and whether or not SHPO concurrence is required or requested, and CRP signatures; an Archaeological Finding section (Attachment A); and an Above-Ground Properties Finding section (Attachment B).